b566776/bmad-org-grants-br/README.md

 ### Instalação A) Durante o Setup do BMAD (Recomendado)

-Ao executar `npx bmad-method@alpha init`, responda:
+Ao executar `npx bmad-method@alpha install`, responda:

 1. **Will you be installing any official BMad modules?**
    → `No`